 American Culture Advising

-Students can set up advising appointments for any of the program's concentration or academic minor plans by visiting www.lsa.umich.edu/ac/undergraduate/advising.
+Students can set up advising appointments for any of the program's major or minor plans by visiting www.lsa.umich.edu/ac/undergraduate/advising.

 American Culture Langagues Taught